 First things first, check whether the beach you intend to visit allows dogs.
 During the height of the season, (usually from May to September/October) a few UK beaches operate a dog ban.
 You can check in advance with the local council or online with sites such as this one: https://www.thebeachguide.co.uk/dog-friendly

-On a recent holiday to the Gower we found the majority of the beaches towards the north allowed dogs on the sands all year round; including Oxwich Bay and Whitsand Bay.
-Whitsand bay is especially good for walkers and their canine companions since it is over a mile through forest and sand dunes, from the car park in the village and therefore usually deserted.
+On a recent holiday to the Gower we found the majority of the beaches towards the north allowed dogs on the sands all year round; including Oxwich Bay and Whiteford sands.
+Whiteford sands is especially good for walkers and their canine companions.
+It is over a mile, through forest and sand dunes, from the car park in the village, so is usually deserted.
 It is a beautiful stretch of sand where owners and dogs alike will be awestruck by its remote beauty.

 Once you reach the beach, keep your dog under control.
-There are many reasons why dog bans operate on so many beaches in the UK and this is often due to issues of irresponsible ownership in the past including allowing dogs to foul the beach.
-On warm days and popular dog friendly beaches, there are likely to be a lot of dogs around as well as families and children.
-Always keep your dog on the lead around crowds of people and always pick up any deposits your dog makes.
+There are many reasons why dog bans operate on so many beaches in the UK.
+This is often due to issues of irresponsible ownership in the past including allowing dogs to foul the beach.
+Always keep your dog on the lead around crowds of people and pick up any deposits your dog makes.

-Always check tide times if you fancy a long stroll along the beach as there are many coastal areas in the UK where you could be stranded if you don’t check the high tide times.
+Always check tide times if you fancy a long stroll along the beach.
+There are many coastal areas in the UK where you could be stranded if you don’t check the high tide times.

 If your dog likes swimming he can enjoy a dip too, but remember never to force your dog to swim.
-Some dogs need time to get used to the sound and movement of the waves, so let them take their time and never physically push or pull your dog into the water.
+Some dogs need time to get used to the sound and movement of the waves.
+Let your dog take his time and never physically push, or pull, your dog into the water.

-There are quite often hidden dangers at the beach such as sharp rocks, shell beds, fishing hooks and jelly fish that may cause injury to your dog as well as your family, so be aware if your dog is off-lead and check for any cuts or grazes once you leave.
+There are quite often hidden dangers at the beach.
+Sharp rocks, shell beds, fishing hooks and jelly fish can all cause injury to your dog.
+Be aware if your dog is off-lead and check for any cuts, or grazes, once you leave.

-Sand can take more energy to walk and run on, so make sure your dog doesn’t get too tired or over-heat.
-Watch out for excessive panting, malaise or diarrhoea as these could be signs your dog is overheating.
-If this is the case, get him immediately into the shade and use a wet towel to cover and cool him, while allowing him to sip some water.
+Sand can take more energy to walk and run on, so make sure your dog doesn’t get too tired, or over-heat.
+Watch out for excessive panting, malaise, or diarrhoea as these could be signs your dog is overheating.
+If this is the case, get him immediately into the shade and use a wet towel to cover and cool him.
 If in doubt take your dog to the nearest local vet.

-Once you’ve left the beach rinse your dog’s paws in fresh water as sometimes salt water and sand can cause irritation and soreness.
-Check his ears and eyes for any deposits of sand.
-A good bath or shower when he gets home will likewise get rid of any gritty deposits and salt that might otherwise cause your dog to scratch.
+Once you’ve left the beach, rinse your dog’s paws in fresh water, as salt water and sand can cause irritation and soreness.
+Check ears and eyes for any deposits of sand.

-There’s no doubt that there is nothing nicer than spending an afternoon on the beach with the family pet and it’s one of the good things about dog owning.
-With the beach breeze in their ears and sand between their toes, dogs really seem to enjoy beach time adventures as much as we do!
+There’s no doubt, there is nothing nicer than spending an afternoon on the beach with the family pet.
+With the beach breeze in their ears and sand between their toes, dogs really seem to enjoy beach time adventures just as much as we do!